From bikes to autonomous buses - how we move in the future is likely to be different to how we move today.

 The trials will utilise a state of the art fully electric shuttle, capable of seating up to ten passengers, and operating both manually and autonomously on the public highway.

-Working with the NEC, the first ground-breaking passenger trials in Solihull will take place throughout September and the latter half of October.
+Working with the NEC, the first ground-breaking passenger trials in Solihull took place throughout September and the latter half of October 2021.

 Help inform our trial by booking a ride and taking part.

 The route starts at Bus Stop A, opposite Diamond House and runs down Comet Road, on to Vanguard road, and then into Car Park 5 along Hermes Road, before returning to Bus Stop A.

 By booking your free ticket you will have the opportunity to experience one of the first fully self-driving shuttles in the UK.